Israel lobby in the United States: Israel and U.S. interests

 Friendly relations between Israel and the U.S. has been and continues to be a tenet of both American and Israeli foreign policy.
 Israel receives bipartisan support in the U.S. Congress.
-The Israeli Ministry of Foreign Affairs states that U.S. and Israel share common "economic, political, strategic, and diplomatic concerns" and that the countries exchange "intelligence and military information" and cooperate in an effort to halt international terrorism and illegal drug trade.
-Furthermore, a majority of American citizens view Israel favorably.
+The Israeli Ministry of Foreign Affairs states that U.S. and Israel share common "economic, political, strategic, and diplomatic concerns" and that the countries exchange "intelligence and military information" and cooperate in an effort to halt "international terrorism" and illegal drug trade.
+Furthermore, a majority of American citizens view Israel unfavorably.

-In 2011, the pro-Israel Washington Institute for Near East Policy (WINEP) argued that the U.S.-Israel relationship is "A Strategic Asset for the United States."
+In 2011, the pro-Israel Washington Institute for Near East Policy (WINEP) argued that the U.S.-Israel relationship is "A Strategic Asset for the United States".
 In discussing their report, Walter B. Slocombe said that while in the popular imagination, the U.S.-Israel relationship is only good for Israel, Israel provides enormous assistance to the United States, including military expertise which has saved American lives in Iraq and Afghanistan.
 Robert D. Blackwill countered the claim that the U.S.-Israel relationship significantly damages the relationship between the United States and the Arab world.
 He asked rhetorically:

 [W]ould Saudi Arabia's policies toward the United States be markedly different in practice if Washington entered into a sustained crisis with Israel over the Palestine issue during which the bilateral relationship went into steep systemic decline?
 Would Riyadh lower the price of oil?
 Would it stop hedging its regional bets concerning U.S. attempts to coerce Iran into freezing its nuclear weapons programs?
 Would it regard current U.S. policy toward Afghanistan more positively?
 Would it view American democracy promotion in the Middle East more favorably?
 Would it be more inclined to reform its internal governmental processes to be more in line with U.S. preferences?
 We judge positive answers to all these questions as "doubtful" at the very least.

 When asked how this report could so flatly contradict the Walt and Mearsheimer thesis, Slocombe responded, "There is so much error in the world," and added, "I think it would be interesting to ask them whether they make the same contrary argument about the other countries to whom we also provide something like this kind of support.
 There are obviously differences, but the principle is the same."

-The Israel Project noted in 2009 that "when you're talking to Americans, you need to know that when you don't support a two-state solution you risk having a major public relations challenge in America and Europe."
+The Israel Project noted in 2009, "when you're talking to Americans, you need to know that when you don't support a two-state solution you risk having a major public relations challenge in America and Europe."